haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-binding-sites/index.md

 <hr>
 ## Preparing PDB files of the receptor for docking

 One requirement of HADDOCK is that there should not be any overlap in residue numbering.
 The structure of the apo form of our target receptor, the multidrug efflux pump [AcrB](https://www.uniprot.org/uniprot/P31224) from Escherichia coli, is available from the Protein Data Bank under PDB ID [2J8S](https://www.ebi.ac.uk/pdbe/entry/search/index?text:2J8S).
-You can download it directly from the PDB using the ```pdb_fetch.py``` script from our ```pdb-tools``` utilities:
+You can download it directly from the PDB using the ```pdb_fetch``` command-line from our ```pdb-tools``` utilities:

 <a class="prompt prompt-cmd">
   pdb_fetch 2J8S > 2J8S.pdb